The Fundementals

 Beyond the Horizon

 You might imagine waves travel along straight lines for ever, or until they hit something.
-For a transmitter on the ground power radiated above the horizon will go into space, Horizontally beamed signals will travel to the horizon and then be absorbed, signals below horizontal will be absorbed or scatter into space.
+For a transmitter on the ground, any power radiated above the horizon will go into space.
+Horizontally beamed signals will travel to the horizon and then be absorbed, signals below horizontal will be absorbed or scatter into space.

 Rule of thumb – distance to radio horizon (km) versus transmitter height (m) d = 4.12√h